 There is no medical indication to treat angiofibromas.
 Their cosmetic appearance, however, may be striking and understandably concerning to some individuals.

 Multiple treatment modalities are available.
 Recurrence rate is high with the majority of the treatment options.
-Treatment options may be combined for the best ...
+Treatment ...